jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

 - The independent variables are categorical, the dependent variable is continuous.
 - The variance of the dependent variable is the same for every group.
 This is called homogeneity of variances.
 - The groups are independent.
-- The covariate and the experiment effect have to be independent.
+- The covariate and the experiment effect are independent.
-- Homogeneity of the regression slopes, meaning that the effect of the covariate on the dependent variable is not allowed to differ between groups.
+- The effect of the covariate on the dependent variable does differ between groups.
+This is called Homogeneity of the regression slopes.

 ### Input
 ---
 #### Assignment Box
 - Dependent Variable: The variable of interest.
 Also called the outcome variable.
 - Fixed Factors: The variables that are manipulated/define the different groups.
 Also called the independent variables.
-- Covariates: In this box the variable that is the covariate can be placed.
+- Covariates: In this box the variable that is the covariate can be selected.
 Covariates are continuous variables that have an influence on the dependent variable but are not part of the experimental manipulation.
-- WLS Weights: Weighted Least Squares, here the variable specifying which points have more weight and are therefore considered more informative can be placed.
+- WLS Weights: Weighted Least Squares, here the variable specifying which points have more weight and are therefore considered more informative can be selected.
 For this last option it is important to know the weights a priori.
 This option is primarily used when the errors are heteroskedastic.

 #### Model:
 - Components and model terms